hkatic/clock/readme.md

 ## Unassigned commands

 The following commands are not assigned by default; if you wish to assign them, use Input Gestures dialog to add custom commands.
 To do so, open NVDA menu, Preferences, then Input Gestures.
-Expand Clock category, then locate unassigned commands from the list below and select "Add", then type the gesture you wish to use.
+Expand Clock category, then locate unassigned commands from the list below and select "Add", then enter the gesture you wish to use.

 * Elapsed and remaining time before the next alarm. pressing this gesture twice quickly will cancel the next alarm.
 * Stop currently playing alarm sound.
+* Display schedule alarms dialog box.

 ## Layered commands